awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 ## Considerations for Amazon ECR VPC endpoints<a name="ecr-vpc-endpoint-considerations"></a>

 Before you configure VPC endpoints for Amazon ECR, be aware of the following considerations\.
-+ To allow your Amazon ECS tasks that use the EC2 launch type to pull private images from Amazon ECR, ensure that you also create the interface VPC endpoints for Amazon ECS\.
++ To allow your Amazon ECS tasks hosted on Amazon EC2 instances to pull private images from Amazon ECR, ensure that you also create the interface VPC endpoints for Amazon ECS\.
 For more information, see [Interface VPC Endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html) in the *Amazon Elastic Container Service Developer Guide*\.
 **Important**
-Amazon ECS tasks that use the Fargate launch type don't require the Amazon ECS interface VPC endpoints\.
+Amazon ECS tasks hosted on Fargate don't require the Amazon ECS interface VPC endpoints\.
-+ Amazon ECS tasks using the Fargate launch type and platform version 1\.3\.0 or earlier only require the **com\.amazonaws\.*region*\.ecr\.dkr** Amazon ECR VPC endpoint and the Amazon S3 gateway endpoint to take advantage of this feature\.
++ Amazon ECS tasks hosted on Fargate using platform version `1.3.0` or earlier only require the **com\.amazonaws\.*region*\.ecr\.dkr** Amazon ECR VPC endpoint and the Amazon S3 gateway endpoint to take advantage of this feature\.
-+ Amazon ECS tasks using the Fargate launch type and platform version 1\.4\.0 or later require both the **com\.amazonaws\.*region*\.ecr\.dkr** and **com\.amazonaws\.*region*\.ecr\.api ** Amazon ECR VPC endpoints as well as the Amazon S3 gateway endpoint to take advantage of this feature\.
++ Amazon ECS tasks hosted on Fargate using platform version `1.4.0` or later require both the **com\.amazonaws\.*region*\.ecr\.dkr** and **com\.amazonaws\.*region*\.ecr\.api ** Amazon ECR VPC endpoints as well as the Amazon S3 gateway endpoint to take advantage of this feature\.
-+ Amazon ECS tasks using the Fargate launch type that pull container images from Amazon ECR can restrict access to the specific VPC their tasks use and to the VPC endpoint the service uses by adding condition keys to the task execution IAM role for the task\.
++ Amazon ECS tasks hosted on Fargate that pull container images from Amazon ECR can restrict access to the specific VPC their tasks use and to the VPC endpoint the service uses by adding condition keys to the task execution IAM role for the task\.
 For more information, see [Optional IAM Permissions for Fargate Tasks Pulling Amazon ECR Images over Interface Endpoints](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) in the *Amazon Elastic Container Service Developer Guide*\.
-+ Amazon ECS tasks using the Fargate launch type that pull container images from Amazon ECR that also use the `awslogs` log driver to send log information to CloudWatch Logs require the CloudWatch Logs VPC endpoint\.
++ Amazon ECS tasks hosted on Fargate that pull container images from Amazon ECR that also use the `awslogs` log driver to send log information to CloudWatch Logs require the CloudWatch Logs VPC endpoint\.
 For more information, see [Create the CloudWatch Logs endpoint](#ecr-setting-up-cloudwatch-logs)\.
 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.
 + VPC endpoints currently don't support cross\-Region requests\.
 Ensure that you create your VPC endpoints in the same Region where you plan to issue your API calls to Amazon ECR\.
-+ VPC endpoints only support Amazon provided DNS through Amazon Route 53\.
++ VPC endpoints only support AWS provided DNS through Amazon Route 53 \.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + If your containers have existing connections to Amazon S3, their connections might be briefly interrupted when you add the Amazon S3 gateway endpoint\.
 If you want to avoid this interruption, create a new VPC that uses the Amazon S3 gateway endpoint and then migrate your Amazon ECS cluster and its containers into the new VPC\.

 ### Considerations for Windows images<a name="ecr-vpc-endpoint-windows-considerations"></a>